ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 EDE support.
-If EDE support is signaled in the query the server MUST NOT return the "Forged Answer" extended error code because the client can take advantage of EDE's more sophisticated error reporting (e.g., "Censored", "Filtered", "Blocked").
+If EDE support is signaled in the query the server MUST NOT return the "Forged Answer" extended error code because the client can take advantage of EDE's more sophisticated error reporting (e.g., "Filtered", "Blocked").
 Continuing to send "Forged Answer" even to an EDE-supporting client will cause the persistence of the drawbacks described in {{existing-techniques}}.